Disability rights advocates fight ‘demeaning’ immigration criteria

 The committee held its first set of hearings on the issue on Oct.
 24 and has three more sessions scheduled.

-Representatives for Citizenship and Immigration Minister Ahmed Hussen did not immediately respond to a request for comment, but at the previous meeting of the standing committee, Liberal MP Marwan Tabbara said the policy was in place to "maintain a balance between welcoming new members into society and protecting our publicly funded health care and social services."
+The federal government said it was reviewing the law and said every applicant has a chance to "demonstrate their ability and willingness to mitigate any cost impact on social services in Canada."
+At the previous meeting of the standing committee, Liberal MP Marwan Tabbara said the policy was in place to "maintain a balance between welcoming new members into society and protecting our publicly funded health care and social services."

 Rae said he hopes Section 38-1C of the Act will ultimately be scrapped and called on the committee to ensure disabled groups have a say in any new law created to take its place.